 There is a growing belief that cats are as expressive as dogs.
 It’s just that we misunderstand or don’t see what they’re trying to communicate.

 For the increasing number of pet owners who want to connect with their often-aloof cats, experts say there’s something to gain from those attempts at communication.
 Cats are very independent, and so they are easily misunderstood.

 Visual communication by cats is performed via body language.
 The position of a cat’s ears, head, tail, and butt all convey a message to other cats and to owners as well.

 Tail sniffing behavior is normal between cats, and cat butt presentation is a part of this cat talk.
-But it's often surprising when Fluffy leaps onto your lap for a petting session, turns around, and presents his (ahem) furry nether regions.
+It's often surprising when Fluffy leaps onto your lap for a petting session, turns around and presents his (ahem) furry nether regions.

 Once they feel comfortable with each other, the cat's progress to sniffing flanks.
 That could be similar to a human's "nice to meet you" polite handshake.
 This is the area that holds the family scent of other cat's body rubs, grooming, or a human's petting hand, so it tells the sniffer quite a lot about the cat.

 The last step is a sniff of the anal region beneath the raised tail.
 The cat's signature scent is found here.
 Kitties that keep the tail down and don't want to be sniffed might be compared to a shy person hiding her face.

 A raised tail signals "I mean no threat."
 So, the combination of a raising a tail with offering a butt-sniffing opportunity is the equivalent of a human's enthusiastic hug or a kiss on each cheek in greeting.